TritonDataCenter/manta/docs/operator-guide.md

   preferably separate datacenters).

 Most of these constraints are required in order to maintain availability in the event of failure of any component, server, or datacenter.
-Obviously they're pretty complicated, so we have some recommended configurations.
+Below are some example configurations.

 ## Example single-datacenter, multi-server configuration